-- A. A construction permit for the installation of or modification to emergency responder radio coverage systems and related equipment is required as specified in section 105.7.6 of the California Fire Code.
-Maintenance performed in accordance with the California Fire Code is not considered a modification and does not require a permit. - B. The pre-construction emergency communications study and a final field emergency communication study shall be submitted to the Carlsbad Fire Department, as a Technical Report for review and approval. - C. Buildings that cannot support the required level of radio coverage must be equipped with one of the following: - 1) A radiating cable system, or - 2) An internal multiple antenna system with Federal Communications Commission (FCC)- certified bi-directional amplifiers, or - 3) Systems otherwise approved by the City radio system Communications Engineer to achieve the required radio coverage
+- A. A construction permit for the installation of or modification to emergency responder radio coverage systems and related equipment is required as specified in section 105.6.4 of the California Fire Code.
+Maintenance performed in accordance with the California Fire Code is not considered a modification and does not require a permit. - B. The pre-construction emergency communications study and a final field emergency communication study shall be submitted to the Carlsbad Fire Department, as a Technical Report for review and approval. - C. Applicable Building and Fire Code editions shall be stated on plans. - D. Equipment required to provide in-building, two-way emergency responder communication coverage shall be listed in accordance with UL 2524. - E. Buildings that cannot support the required level of radio coverage must be equipped with one of the following: - 1) A radiating cable system, or

-- D. The building is considered to have acceptable emergency responder radio coverage when the signal strength measurements in 95 % of all areas on each floor of the building meet the following signal strength requirements: - 1) A minimum signal strength of -95 dBm must be receivable within the building - 2) A minimum signal strength of -95 dBm must be received by the Agency's radio system when transmitted from within the building - E. The frequency range which must be supported shall be as follows:
+- 2) An internal multiple antenna system with Federal Communications Commission (FCC)- certified bi-directional amplifiers, or - 3) Systems otherwise approved by the City radio system Communications Engineer to achieve the required radio coverage - F. The building is considered to have acceptable emergency responder radio coverage when the signal strength measurements in 95 % of all areas on each floor of the building meet the following signal strength requirements: - 1) A minimum signal strength of -95 dBm must be receivable within the building - 2) A minimum signal strength of -95 dBm must be received by the Agency's radio system when transmitted from within the building - G. The frequency range which must be supported shall be as follows: